James Toseland: Superbike World Championship (2001–2007)

-MotoGP (2008-2009)
+MotoGP (2008–2009)

 Toseland was linked with the Pramac d'Antin MotoGP team, although rumours had also abounded of a ride with a Honda outfit, and even of Ten Kate Racing making the step up to the premier class and taking Toseland with them.
 However, Toseland confirmed a move to MotoGP for 2008 on 1 August 2007 when he announced that he had signed a one-year contract with factory supported Yamaha team Tech3.
 For 2008 Tech3 switched from Dunlop to Michelin tyres and it was confirmed that Toseland's teammate would be Colin Edwards.
 Toseland also signed a deal with British leathers company BKS to supply him with suits while competing in the 2008 MotoGP world championship.

-Facing eight unknown tracks, Toseland had reason to expect a tough season Toseland faces 'last of the eight'., but he was immediately more competitive than originally anticipated.
+Facing eight unknown tracks, Toseland had reason to expect a tough season, but he was immediately more competitive than originally anticipated.
 He qualified in second place and finished sixth in the opening race at Qatar on 9 March.
 He then qualified in eighth place and finished sixth at Jerez on 30 March despite suffering from bronchitis.

 Fellow MotoGP riders Chris Vermeulen, Andrea Dovizioso and Casey Stoner complained about his aggressive riding style.
 Toseland stated that his moves were "hard but fair", and that it was his job to overtake his rivals when he had the chance to do so.

 Before the British MotoGP round at Donington Park, Toseland said that if he were the first Briton to win in 27 years at the top level that he would strip naked on the ride back to the pits.
 However, he crashed in the first corner of the race, but picked his bike up to finish in 17th place, his worst finish of the season to that point, over a lap behind the winner Casey Stoner.